minio/docs/source/operations/install-deploy-manage/expand-minio-deployment.rst

 - Pool B: 20% chance (:math:`2TiB / 10TiB`)
 - Pool C: 50% chance (:math:`5TiB / 10TiB`)

-In addition to the free space calculation, if a write option (with parity) would bring a disk usage above 99% or a known free inode count below 1000, MinIO does not write to the pool.
+In addition to the free space calculation, if a write option (with parity) would bring a drive usage above 99% or a known free inode count below 1000, MinIO does not write to the pool.

 Likewise, MinIO does not write to pools in a decommissioning process.